Posts: 8,916

 Homebrew is no longer just sugar,water and bread yeast as someone said a few month back.
 I brewed a beer yesterday using 7 different malts and 2 types of hops to get the flavor profile I wanted.

-You've said that before Homebrew, but not why you feel that way about "some of you folks need to try a good beer.".
-What exactly are you basing that comment on?
 I'm basing that on my 20 years of brewing experience and judging at beer competitions.
 I have been with folks who say they really "don't like all those micro

 brewed beers" until I have pointed them in the right direction based on there likes and dislikes in beer flavors.
 There are also the very stubborn people that are not willing to try something new.
 I am very passionate about beers and how they are brewed.
 Beer needs a balance of flavor's.
 I don't drink beer just to get drunk although that is one of the its products, I enjoy the complexity of the many beer styles and if you just drink them to get drunk that complexity doesn't mean much.